ArendPeter/GameMakerGuide/docs/1_Pong_ExtremeEdition/1_AimingTheBall.md

 ## Introducing direction/speed (and Cartesian vs Polar)

-Before we get into that, I want to chat a bit about different ways to represent 2d space, and how it applies to the game maker representations.
+Before we get into that, I want to chat a bit about different ways to represent 2d space, and how it applies to the Game Maker representations.

 So far we've done this by representing our postition/speed in terms of it's horitzontal and vertical components (x, y, hspeed, vspeed).
 This system is called Cartesian

-> Quick side story, the cartesian (x/y) coordinate system was invented a French Mathematician named René Descartes (get it, **Cart**esian, Des**cart**es).
+> **Quick side story** the cartesian (x/y) coordinate system was invented a French Mathematician named René Descartes (get it, *Cart*esian, Des*cart*es).
 Supposedly he invented it while lying in bed.
 He saw a fly on the ceiling and was trying to figure out how he could represent the fly's position on the ceiling (what a nerd)

 Polar is a different system.
 Here we represent using an angle and a distance.
 As an example think of if your friend was giving you directions.
 If you're in NY City, they might say walk 5 blocks east, and 2 blocks north (the cartesian method).
 But if you're on a open field, they might say look toward that mountain in the distance (angle), and walk a half mile (distance).

-In math, angle and distance are represented with r and θ, but this isn't used for postition in game maker.
+In math, angle and distance are represented with r and θ, but this isn't used for postition in Game Maker.
 Currently x/y represents how much you would have to walk horizontally and vertically from the (0,0) point to reach your current position.
 A r/θ system for position would be harder to work with

-> Fun Fact, for me the coolest thing about polar coordinates, is the pretty pictures you get when you start plotting polar functions.
+> **Fun Fact** for me the coolest thing about polar coordinates, is the pretty pictures you get when you start plotting polar functions.
 For example sin curves looking kind of boring using a cartesian plot, but they turn into pretty flowers on polar plots.
 Something to look forward to when you get to your math classes in late high school / early college ;)

 ![](../../assets/images/wolfram_polar.png)

 So position is weird, but speed is a different story. hspeed/vspeed represents our horizontal and vertical velocity, but that actually isn't super intuitive.
-If your friend asks how fast your driving have you ever said "I'm driving 20 mph to the east, and 20 mph north".
+If your friend asks how fast your driving, have you ever said "I'm driving 20 mph to the east, and 20 mph north".
 NO!
 You'd say "I'm going 28(ish) mph, and I know this wasn't part of your question, but that's in the the north east direction in case you're curious".
-Game maker has the speed/direction vartiables for this purpuse
+Game Maker has the speed/direction vartiables for this purpuse

 Sorry I kind of geeked out there, all you really needed to know is that direction and speed are new variables you can use instead of x/y

 ## Start ball at random direction

 Cool, let's get back to coding!
-Update the create event as follows (note that I'm using comments to disable the old code, this way we can keep it around for you to reference later
+Update the ball's create event as follows (note that I'm using comments to disable the old code, this way we can keep it around for you to reference later)

 ```
 // oBall Create Event (updated)